IliaLarchenko/IliaLarchenko/README.md

 ### Hi!
 I am Ilia.

-I am a Data Science manager with a diverse technical and business background.
+I am a Data Science Director with a diverse technical and business background.
 I live in Bangkok and work in Agoda, where I lead multiple DS and ML teams.
 More information about my experience on the [LinkedIn page](https://www.linkedin.com/in/larchenko/)